Thick Soergel calculus in type A: Expression graphs and the idempotent

 Expression graphs were studied deeply in Manin-Schechtman \cite{ManSch}.
 In that paper they define an $n$-category, where one can at various stages view expressions as objects, distant and adjacent edges as morphisms between objects, the cycles above as 2-morphisms between morphisms, and on to even higher structure.
 We will use only a few of their results here.

-\begin{remark} To the casual reader, it may not be obvious how Manin-Schechtman discusses expression graphs at all, or how the results there translate into the results here.
-We recommend closely reading Chapter 2 of that paper just for the example of $I=\{1,\ldots,n\}$ and $k \le 4$, and skimming Chapter 3, always keeping the examples of $S_3$ (see Chapter 3 Example 6) and $S_4$ in mind.
-The key results will be Chapter 2 Theorem 3 and Lemma/Corollary 8, which we will translate below. \end{remark}
+\begin{remark} To the casual reader, it may not be obvious how Manin-Schechtman discusses expression graphs at all in \cite{ManSch}, or how the results there translate into the results here.
+We recommend closely reading \S 2 of that paper just for the example of $I=\{1,\ldots,n\}$ and $k \le 4$, and skimming \S 3, always keeping the examples of $S_3$ (see Chapter 3 Example 6) and $S_4$ in mind.
+The key results will be Theorem 3 and Lemma/Corollary 8 from \S 2, which we will translate below. \end{remark}

-\begin{prop} For any $w \in S_n$, the graph $\tilde{\Gamma}$ is connected.
-The 4 types of cycles mentioned above (disjoint squares, distant hexagons, distant octagons, and Zamolodchikov cycles) generate $H^1(\tilde{\Gamma})$ topologically.
+\begin{prop} For any $w \in S_n$, the graph $\tilde{\Gamma_w}$ is connected.
+The 4 types of cycles mentioned above (disjoint squares, distant hexagons, distant octagons, and Zamolodchikov cycles) generate $H^1(\tilde{\Gamma_w})$ topologically.
 Viewing these cycles as transformations on oriented paths (switching locally from one oriented path in a cycle to the other), any two oriented paths with the same source and target can be reached from each other by these cycles.

-The same statements are true for $\Gamma$, restricting oneself only to disjoint squares and Zamolodchikov cycles (for the remaining cycles are trivial in $\Gamma$). \end{prop}
+The same statements are true for $\Gamma_w$, restricting oneself only to disjoint squares and Zamolodchikov cycles (for the remaining cycles are trivial in $\Gamma_w$). \end{prop}